dotnet/docfx/docs/designs/xref.md

 The expected resolved result would be a `XrefSpec` instance for the referenced uid.
 The remaining problem here is that we want to output an object with a string input at the same `xref` property [Related issue](https://github.com/dotnet/docfx/issues/3497).

 ### Dependency map
 For xref reference to the internal document, the reference relationship should be included into the dependency map.
-If `displayProperty` is involved in the reference, the dependency type would be `UidInclusion`, otherwise, the type would be `Link`.
+The dependency type should be `UidInclusion` since `@uid` implicitly means `@uid?displayProperty=name.
 The outpupt `build.manidest` would look like:
 ```json
     {